jabadymandry/github-flow/02-Best-Practices/03-Continuous-Integration/README.md

 git push origin master
 ```

+:warning: Do NOT pass `--force` to your git push or it will probably prevent Travis from detecting your push

 When the push is done, go back to the page, and **reload** it.
 You should see the commit get a yellow circle, and then a green tick!
 This is the integration between GitHub and Travis CI.
 It will run everytime you push commits to GitHub, thanks to [GitHub webhooks](https://developer.github.com/webhooks/) and the [Travis API](https://docs.travis-ci.com/user/developer/#API-V3) integration.

 ## Continuous Integration & Pull Request